AdamClarkStandke/GAN_Models/README.md

-# Theoretical underpinnings of DCGAN
+# Theoretical underpinnings of GAN and DCGAN
 - - - - - - - - - - - - - -

 As detailed in the book [Advanced Deep Learning with Python: Design and implement advanced next-generation AI solutions using TensorFlow and PyTorch](https://www.amazon.com/Advanced-Deep-Learning-Python-next-generation/dp/178995617X) by Ivan Vasilev.
 The DCGAN stems from the landmark paper introduced in 2014 titled [Generative Adversarial Nets](https://proceedings.neurips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf) The implementation of the paper's algorithm comes from a tensorflow tutorial titled [dcgan](https://www.tensorflow.org/tutorials/generative/dcgan)